-Cabonne Council allows the installation and operation of wood heaters provided they meet Australian manufacturing and operating standards.
+Cabonne Council allows the installation and operation of wood heaters provided there is a S68 Part F approval under the Local Government Act 1993 No 30 and they meet Australian manufacturing and operating standards.

-Woodsmoke contains a number of noxious gases (including carbon monoxide, oxides of nitrogen, and a range of organic compounds, some of which are toxic or carcinogenic) and fine particles, which go deep into the lungs.
+Wood smoke contains a number of noxious gases (including carbon monoxide, oxides of nitrogen, a range of organic compounds, some of which are toxic or carcinogenic) and fine particles, which can become lodged in the lungs.